 For Some Fine Dining…

 2Mazi – boasting modern interiors inside a neoclassical mansion, they serve inventive gastronomic creations using local products.
 It’s a tasty twist on Greek (island) cuisine.
 (Nikis Street 48)

 Daphne’s Restaurant – One of the most famous Athenian restaurants with Greek and Mediterranean cuisine, a hot spot for politicians, artists, and celebrities.
 (Lisikratous 4)

 Best Desserts in Plaka

-Arte Athens – Unique and traditional flavours of handmade gelato using fresh ingredients.
+Arte Athens – Unique and traditional handmade gelato, using fresh ingredients.
 (Tripodon 16)

-Maniera Gelateria is based on traditional Italian recipes using natural Greek ingredients.
+Maniera Gelateria – based on traditional Italian recipes, using natural Greek ingredients.
 (Adrianou 87)

 Places to Shop

-Flâneur – At this place, contemporary Greek artists sell innovative handmade products, like prints, t-shirts, and gifts.
-There are also adventure supplies, like outdoor gear, backpacks etc. (Flessa 1)
+Flâneur – Here, contemporary Greek artists sell innovative handmade products, such as prints, t-shirts, and gifts.
+There are also items such as outdoor gear, backpacks etc. (Flessa 1)